bootstrapworld/curriculum/lessons/inequalities3-sam/langs/en-us/slides.md

 -->

 ---
-{layout="Launch"}
+{layout="Launch-DN"}
 # Boundary Detection in the Game

-Open your in-progress game file and press Run.
+Open your in-progress game file and press _Run_.

 - How are the `TARGET` and `DANGER` behaving right now?

 - What do we want to change?

-- How do we know when an image has moved off the screen?
+- What happens to an image's x-coordinates when it moves off the screen?

 - How can we make the computer understand when an image has moved off the screen?

 ---
-{layout="Investigate"}
+{layout="Investigate-DN"}
 # Boundary Detection in the Game

 @ifproglang{wescheme}{